Best free accounting software for UK small businesses 2025

 QuickFile offers a good range of advanced accounting functions, on top of its USP of payment features.
 I particularly like that it can be used to create estimates, purchase orders, and delivery notes, making it a great option for dropshipping firms.

-However, it is lacking certain key capabilities.
-FreeAgent, for example, includes features that are designed to help freelancers manage their workload; such as time tracking and project management.
+However, it is lacking some key capabilities.
+FreeAgent, for example, includes features that are designed to help freelancers manage their workload, such as time tracking and project management.
 It also offers self-assessment tax return filing, which QuickFile does not.

-QuickFile is also only free for accounts of a certain size.
+Though be aware QuickFile is also only free for accounts of a certain size.
 You’re limited to 1,000 ledger entries (encompassing invoices, purchases and bank transactions).
-Once you go over this limit, you pay a set fee of £45+VAT per year.
-Moreover, its free platform is full of annoying and unattractive adverts that can take up a lot of the desktop.
+Once you go over this limit, you pay a set fee of £60+VAT per year.
+Its free platform is also full of annoying adverts that can clutter up your desktop.

 What support does QuickFile offer?